 Now if you’re thinking of a tart, those are different in that those are cooked in a tart pan, vs. rustic and free-form like a Galette or Crostata.

 The first time I ever made anything like this I used an Ina Garten recipe, and hers was a Crostata.
 So I’ve stuck with that name ever since.

 The Best Gluten Free and Dairy Free Pastry Dough to Grill

 I’m no expert in this realm, but I do know how to do my research.
-And after researching and trying different variations on this combination I trusted the experienced flour experts at Bob’s Red Mill after reading this article on adapting pie crust recipes to vegan and best fats to use for a flaky crust.
+And after researching and trying different variations I went with the experienced flour experts at Bob’s Red Mill after reading this article on adapting pie crust recipes to vegan and best fats to use for a flaky crust.

-I also don’t claim to be a gluten free ninja, so I went with the Bob’s Red Mill Gluten Free 1 to 1 Baking Flour Mix.
+I also don’t claim to be a gluten free ninja, making my own all purpose mixes, so we use the Bob’s Red Mill Gluten Free 1 to 1 Baking Flour Mix.
 This is different than their AP flour, and their GF Pie Mix.
 And no, this post is not sponsored by Bob’s.
-I’ve just tried several store bought dough mixes and this one worked the best for grilling.
+I’ve just tried several store bought dough mixes and this one works the best for grilling.

 At the recommendation of the article mentioned above I subbed Earth Balance Soy Free Buttery Sticks for the fat.
 I’m not in love with Earth Balance (and would prefer not to use it), but it did indeed work best after testing it several times with different butter substitutes.

 The only other thing I’d say I did different than Bob’s pastry recipe is that you’ll need a little more liquid than it recommended.
 The recipe calls for 4-6 tablespoons of liquid, I use closer to 6-8 tablespoons.
 I also added some sugar for added flavor.